FLARE: Fusing Language Models and Collaborative Architectures for Recommender Enhancement: Introduction

-When thoroughly tuned, Bert4Rec and \flare models outperform more complex hybrid models on certain datasets.
-Notably, we observe that on certain datasets, a tuned baseline Bert4Rec model, which uses only IDs, surpasses previously reported hybrid model results that use text.
-On datasets where Bert4Rec underperforms, our tuned model consistently outperforms the previously reported Bert4Rec baselines used to evaluate hybrid recommenders.
-These findings suggest that the contribution of adding text may yield less increased performance for next recommendation prediction than previously thought.
-That said, \flare, which incorporates text, outperforms our tuned Bert4Rec baseline, suggesting that item text improves metrics.
-In addition to the smaller datasets used by the current benchmarks, we also present new baseline results for Clothing, Shoes and Jewelry dataset from Amazon Product Reviews (376k) which involve larger vocabularies, where we observe similar trends.
+To the best of our knowledge, the effectiveness of recommenders in the literature is mostly evaluated on small datasets, specifically ones with a limited number of items.
+For instance, many models use subsets of the Amazon Product Reviews dataset containing no more than around 40k, and often significantly fewer.
+In contrast, commercially-applicable recommenders must handle much larger item spaces.
+This gap in scale invites questions on whether contemporary approaches that combine IDs and rich metadata are still performant and feasible in a more realistic setting.
+We answer this with new baseline results for the Clothing, Shoes and Jewelry dataset from Amazon Product Reviews, which involves a larger vocabulary (376k).
+We observe similar performance trends as in smaller datasets. \flare also outperforms other contemporary models when fine-tuned and evaluated on this dataset.

-Finally, while it is natural to use standard ranking metrics to evaluate hybrid recommenders, we propose critiquing \cite{Chen2012-dv, Gao2021-xo, Jannach2021-bp} as an additional methodology.
-For hybrid recommenders trained with textual context, we believe that evaluating recommendations with text critiques is a natural way to measure how well the model assimilates item and textual information.
+Finally, while it is natural to use standard ranking metrics to evaluate hybrid recommenders, this paper proposes critiquing \cite{Chen2012-dv, Gao2021-xo, Jannach2021-bp} as an additional methodology.
+For recommenders trained with textual context, we believe that evaluating recommendations with text critiques is a natural way to measure how well the model assimilates item and textual information.
 To evaluate models with critiquing, we simulate the user providing input for the desired recommendations based on recent recommended items.
 We present an evaluation methodology for applying critiquing using the Amazon Reviews dataset and establish baselines.

+Our contributions include: \begin{itemize} \item Updated Bert4Rec baselines with thorough hyperparameter tuning, where they consistently outperform previously reported Bert4Rec runs, and in some datasets, outperform state-of-the-art models.
+They are valuable for reinterpreting conclusions from prior work that use Bert4Rec as a baseline, e.g. that the performance gains of adding text may not be as large as previously thought.